geoscixyz/em/content/introduction/introduction_basic_electromagnetic_experiments.rst

 Although the data contain information about the subsurface, subsequent processing and inversion are required to extract meaningful information.
 This is conceptualized in :numref:`basic_inversion`.
-The item "Forward" refers to predicting the responses from the survey when the physical properties are known.
+The item "Forward" refers to predicting the electromagnetic responses from the survey when the physical properties are known.
 The item "Inverse" refers to the procedure for generating a physical property distribution that explains the observations.